 We look to Ortner (2016), who identifies four categories of pollution and impurity in purification rites: (1) physiological processes, (2) violence and related processes, (3) social classifications, and (4) anomalies.
 Categories (1), (3), and especially (4) are most relevant to the Maier.
 Category (1) is represented, in part, by the mummification process of the body and symbolised by the casting of the spirit by fire across the sky as a Maier.
 Fire is often used for purification and cleansing in the death rites of cultures around the world.
 This serves as a means of transforming the 'negative' to the 'positive' (Mates 2016; Ortner 2016).
 Elders interviewed described the Maier they witnessed as having an anthropomorphic shape in the form of fire, set alight by the fire of the tree from which the spirit departs.
-The ascension of the spirit, while the mummification process purifies, cleanses, and preserves the physical body for the remainder of the period of liminality.
+The ascension of the person's spirit as a fiery meteor represents the symbolic purification and cleansing of the spirit, while the mummification process purifies, cleanses, and preserves the physical body for the remainder of the period of liminality.